srmagura/real-cancellable-promise/README.md

 ## Combine multiple API calls into a single async flow

-The utility function `buildCancellablePromise` lets you "capture" every cancellable operation in a multi-step process.
+The utility function `buildCancellablePromise` lets you `capture` every cancellable operation in a multi-step process.
 In this example, if `bigQuery` is canceled, each of the 3 API calls will be canceled (though some might have already completed).